 Beth Roberts, M.A., LPC, Director

-Lauren comes to the Step Ahead program with 15 years experience working with preschool and kindergarten aged children.
+Lauren comes to the SEC with 15 years experience working with preschool and kindergarten aged children.
 She graduated from West Chester University with a degree in Education and has worked in a variety of settings including Montessori and progressive based schools.
 Her teaching philosophy embraces the idea that children learn best by being active and invested in the learning process.
-She is the lead instructor for the Step Ahead Program.
 Having developed the program and curriculum around the progressive model of education, Lauren is passionate about helping children become confident learners.

 Trained in the SEC approach and philosophy, the SEC child facilitators provide direct services for children and adolescents.
 Click to view our full list of CHILD FACILITATORS

 Available services include occupational therapy, reading support, and speech/ language therapy.
 Our staff develops individualized program to meet the needs of every client.
 Click to view our full list of SUPPORT THERAPISTS